 - Ventiports....no.
 Just, no.

 The 2015 Buick Verano may not be much of a sports sedan, but it certainly delivers in the category of comfort.

-The Buick Verano was a timely addition to GM's premium-brand lineup.
-Buick decided to take an existing GM architecture, and make it more powerful, quieter on the road, and richer in feel.
+The Buick Verano was a timely addition to GM's premium-brand lineup Buick decided to take an existing GM architecture, and make it more powerful, hushed on the road, and richer in feel.
 As a result, it has a truly distinctive offering in this new segment, one worth shopping if the sporty edges of the Audi A3 and Mercedes-Benz CLA-Class are a turn-off.

-From a styling point of view, "carryover" is fine—the Verano fits neatly in the Buick spectrum, with just enough hints of its heritage in the grille and interior to mask its small-car proportions.
-Almost all its styling cues are uniformly tasteful and subdued, save for the hood's portholes.
-They're afterthoughts.
-The interior skips even that flaw: it really has its act together, with a richly finished dash and softly lit gauges.
+From a styling point of view,”carryover” is fine—the Verano squeezes neatly into the expanded Buick lineup, with enough ties to its siblings in its grille and interior to cover up its small car proprotions.
+Almost all its styling cues are uniformly tasteful and gently subdued, save for the hood's plastic chrome portholes.
+They're clear afterthoughts.
+The interior definitely has its act together, with a richly finished dash and softly lit gauges.

 A phenomenally refined, comfortable, quiet interior distinguishes the Verano from less-expensive compact sedans.
 Quiet Tuning is a keyword at Buick, and it describes much of the Verano's personality.
 With its meticulous sound-deadening measures, like triple-sealed doors, laminated side glass, an acoustic windshield, and various foams, baffles, and mats, the Verano is very, very quiet inside.
 Buick has worked to isolate road, wind, and engine noise, so even if you're driving the Verano hard, on some of the coarsest surfaces, you'll be able to have a soft-spoken conversation.